Article verified for Release 15.1 on December 8, 2025.

 Candidate’s Perspective

-Imagine you are a candidate taking a proctored exam with the following configuration settings:
+Imagine you are a candidate taking a proctored test with the following configuration settings:

 - Attempt Termination Timeout: Set to 3 minutes.